Check out our program's APTA spotlight!

 Objectives:

-• Promote diversity, equity, inclusion, and anti-oppression for faculty and residents to facilitate equitable patient care.
+- Commit to UCSF PRIDE values and Principles of Community for faculty and residents to facilitate equitable patient care.

 Goal 4: Facilitate development of residents as clinical educators.